GitauHarrison/notes/unit_testing/unit_testing_in_flask.md

 ## Test Pages That Require Authentication

-It is common that certain pages in a web application are restricted to logged in users.
-As such, any other user how is anonymous to the application does not have access to these pages.
+Commonly, certain pages in a web application are restricted to logged-in users.
+As such, any other user who is anonymous to the application does not have access to these pages.
 To test these pages, it may make sense to simply disable the login feature, but this will not allow the server to know who the client is.
 Flask uses the `current_user` variable to know a client, which when disabled causes problems.
-A natural way to test user authentication is to peform a log in exactly as users do it.
+A natural way to test user authentication is to perform a log in exactly as users do it.

-If we have multiple pages that require user authentication, this means that we will have to repeat the process every time we want to test something in those pages.
-What I would like to do is to have a user I can login with in the database.
+If we have multiple pages that require user authentication, this means that we will have to repeat the process every time we want to test something on those pages.
+What I would like to do is to have a user I can log in with in the database.

 ```python
 # test_web_app.py